erikjoling/ejo-cookie-consent/README.md

 But I use PHP Cookie code to detect if stylesheet needs to be added (based on given consent).

 Does this lead to problems?

+### Debug mode should be an option in the settings
+Right now it's hooked to SCRIPT_DEBUG constant.
+When developing with that turned on it is a bugger...